Five policemen killed as Naxals blow up bus in Chhattisgarh | Law-Order

 Five police personnel were killed and 13 others injured as Naxals blew up the bus in which they were traveling in Chhattisgarh's Narayanpur district on Tuesday, senior police officials said.

-The landmine explosion took place between Kanhargaon and Kadenar villages under Dhaudai police station limits.
+The landmine explosions took place between Kanhargaon and Kadenar villages under Dhaudai police station limits.

-''Five DRG personnel, including the driver, were killed in the explosion,'' he told PTI.
+''Five DRG personnel, including the driver, were killed in the explosions,'' he told PTI.

 Reinforcement was rushed to the spot and bodies and injured personnel were evacuated from the forest.